 Warning: MicroEJ Architecture Specific Packs and Legacy MicroEJ Generic Packs provide Platform modules that are not installed by default.
 See Platform Module Configuration section for more details.

 4.5.4 Platform Build

-The MicroEJ Platform can be built either from the SDK or from the MMM CLI.
-To build the MicroEJ Platform from the SDK, perform a regular Module Build:
+To build the MicroEJ Platform, perform as a regular Module Build: